JasonCodesC/order_matcher/README.md

 | 0.040 | 0.000 | 0.000 | 2000 | 1537 |

-V4:
+### V4 stats:

-Use a bitset to track which price levels are non-empty and jump to the next best level with bit-scan ops.
+Here I used a bitset to track which price levels are non-empty and jump to the next best level with bit-scan ops rather than full on scans.

 - ctz (count trailing zeros): finds the index of the lowest set bit.
 - bsr (bit scan reverse): finds the index of the highest set bit.

-Also replaced the order_id -> info lookup from unordered_map to a flat array for faster, cache-friendly access.
+Also replaced the order_id -> info lookup from unordered_map to a flat array for faster, cache-friendly access without the std::hash overhead.

 | sec  | orders_per_sec | trades_per_sec | total_orders | total_trades |
 |-----:|---------------:|---------------:|------------:|-------------:|